sagecodes/sage-blog/_posts/blog/math/2018-09-01-post-finding-the-median.markdown

 categories: post
 tags: math python
 author: Sage Elliott
-published: true
+published: false
 ---

-This post will cover how to find the median from a set of numbers.
+This post will cover how to find the median(the middle number) from a set of numbers.
 We'll then implement a solution in the python programming language!

 For this example we will find the mean for this set of numbers:

 `5,7,2,6,9,12,1`

-Step1: Rearrange your list of numbers in the order of least to greatest
+Step1: Sort your list of numbers in the order of least to greatest

 `1,2,5,6,7,9,12`